AdobeDocs/analytics.en/help/import/data-connectors/demandbase-home/demandbase-deploying.md

   </tr>
   <tr>
    <td colname="col1"> Send to Adobe Target </td>
-   <td colname="col2">If “true”, the Demandbase dimensions will also be sent to Adobe Target using a hidden mbox. <p>Note:  A configured mbox.js file must be implemented on the webpage for dimensions to be collected. </p> </td>
+   <td colname="col2">If "true", the Demandbase dimensions will also be sent to Adobe Target using a hidden mbox. <p>Note:  A configured mbox.js file must be implemented on the webpage for dimensions to be collected. </p> </td>
   </tr>
  </tbody>
 </table>